Mikastiv/ft_containers-terminator/README.md

 ```

 A vector of the struct object ```(ft::vector<object>)``` would leak memory everytime the destructor isn't called.
 Thus when the tester reports N number of alive objects, consider it to be a bug.
 This also happens when ```Allocator::construct``` is called on already initialized memory.

+## Improvements/Bug fixes

+Issues and pull requests are welcome for improvements and bugfixes!